Save on Pinterest

 Nasturtium and Squash

 Just like marigolds, colorful nasturtiums can bring an ornamental flourish to the garden while doing the heavy lifting on pest control.
-In this case, nasturtium’s job is to guard against aphids and squash bugs.
+In this case, nasturtium guards against aphids and squash bugs.
 Bonus: Edible nasturtium flowers can be added as a salad topper.

 8 / 10